How to Maximize Onocoy Mining Rewards: Tips for New Station Deployers

 Share

 If you’re into Onocoy, the DePIN project revolutionizing GNSS with ~5,500 stations worldwide, you’re in for a treat!
-As a miner stacking BONO tokens (set to convert to ONO in Q3 2025) with my Onolink station, I’ve learned a few tricks to boost rewards.
+As a miner stacking ONO tokens with my Onolink station, I’ve learned a few tricks to boost rewards.

 Onocoy’s community-driven network delivers a centimeter-precise location service, and station deployers can maximize earnings by setting them up in a smart way.
 Here’s my guide to getting the most out of your Onocoy miner, from picking the perfect spot to leveraging online tools.